matt4biz/oak/README.md

 	       {w,z,y,x} -> {z,y,x,x}
 	dup2   duplicate the top two stack items in order {w,z,y,x} -> {y,x,y,x}
-	fix    pop the top of stack and set fixed precision roll   roll the top of stack to the bottom
+	eng    pop the top of stack and set engineering notation (scientific notation, but exponents are multiples of 3) fix    pop the top of stack and set fixed precision roll   roll the top of stack to the bottom
 	       {w,z,y,x} -> {x,w,z,y}